-Strengths Issues Opportunities Clearly outlines what Does not • Amend the existing policy to customers should do outline explain that decisions will be in the case of a fare how fare made on a case-by-case dispute.
-Clearly explains when disputes basis, and staff will follow up discounts will not be will be with the customer once a granted and why. dealt with. decision has been made.
+Strengths Issues Opportunities Clearly outlines what customers should do in the case of a fare dispute.
+Clearly explains when Does not outline how fare disputes will be Amend the existing policy to explain that decisions will be made on a case-by-case basis, and staff will follow up with the customer once a discounts will not be granted and why. dealt with. decision has been made.